10,350 miles / 16,656 Km by Motorbike

 One of the first things I noticed about Greece was the huge price difference compared to the last six or seven countries I had travelled through.
 Suddenly a beer had jumped in price from less than one euro for half a litre, to between three and five euros for a third of a litre.
 Accommodation also jumped from around ten euros to around thirty-five or forty euros.
 After learning this I decided that I would camp all on the beaches or use couch surfing while I travelled through the country.
 Sleeping on the beaches was a great decision, it really helped me to find small coastal roads and hidden beaches and really beautiful spots along the coast with ancient ruins.
 My first experience with Couch Surfing was in a city called Thessaloniki, I stayed with a really friendly girl who showed me around the city and took me for a night out with her friends.
 I used Couch Surfing in Volos and Athens during my stay in Greece, all of them were great experiences.
 In Volos I stayed with a group of students who were hosting another couch surfer from Argentina, one of the evenings we hiked up the mountain behind the city, to a small village, to eat a meal and have a few drinks before hiking back down again.
 The people I met in Greece were awesome, they seemed so open and friendly I really enjoyed meeting them (Click to read original Blog post).

 From Volos I headed south to Athens.
 I used couch surfing for the first two nights, then stayed in a hostel for another two.
 My couch surfing host took me to a beach, east of Athens, where kite surfers meet.
 I spent the day sat in a bar on the beach, drinking beer and reading while my host did some kite surfing.
-Over the few days I spent in the hostel, I went to visit the tourist attractions, which was interesting, but what I enjoyed more was using another feature of the Couch Surfing website, basically meeting other travellers and local people for a drink and a walk around the city.
+Over the few days I spent in the hostel, I went to visit the tourist attractions, which was interesting, but what I enjoyed more was using another feature of the Couch Surfing website, basically meeting other travelers and local people for a drink and a walk around the city.
 Using Couch Surfing gives you a totally different experience compared to staying in hostels, you get to meet local people who give you more of an insiders view on the city.
 It is a great way to make new friends around the world and swap travelling stories.
 From Athens I headed west to Patra to catch a ferry, but first I spent a night camping just outside town.
 This is where I met another German couple who were travelling by motorbike, they had a lot of experience as they had previously spent a lot of time in Africa and working for Green Peace.
 We exchanged some stories before we headed to the ferry port and went our separate ways.
 This is when I took the over night ferry and headed into Italy.

 The ferry arrived in Bari at around 8am, I followed the coast north as far as Andria, before taking the motorway across to Napoli on the West coast.
 I stayed in Napoli for around a week, sleeping in a hostel and exploring the city.
 Using one of the days to travel south to Pompeii, planning to camp there, but when camping was more expensive than the hostel in Napoli, I decided to go back to the hostel.
 I also met a couple of Spanish people, cousins, who were travelling together around Italy.
 We spent a day exploring Napoli together and climbed up to St Elmo Castle to take pictures looking down over the city.
 Although I had heard lots of negative stories about Napoli being dangerous, I didn’t notice anything negative while I was there, it was a really nice place to spend some time.
 From Napoli I headed north along the west coast to arrive in Rome.